cholm-hansen/StreamCatalogs/README.md

 ## Download Instructions

 The catalogs will be made publicly available on Zenodo once the paper has been accepted to OJAp.
+Once accepted the link will be added here.
 Please contact the authors if you wish to access the catalogs before then.

 Please note that the files for each halo are ~2-3 GBs, and downloading all 4 halos will take up about 10 GB of storage space.
 Users should ensure they have enough storage available before downloading all 4 halos.